3UR/Simpsons-Hit-Run/README.md

-# SRR2
+# The Simpsons: Hit & Run

-SRR2 is a modified fork of _The Simpsons: Hit & Run_ with lots of enhancements, including C++20 support, x64, and VCPkg for easier third-party library management.
+This repository contains the source code for _The Simpsons: Hit & Run_ with quite a few enhancements done to it, Such as C++ 20 & x64 Builds, VCPkg for easier third-party library management, UWP Builds & more.

+## Issues

+If you encounter issues, please [create an issue](https://github.com/3UR/Simpsons-Hit-Run/issues/new).

+## Contributing

+If you would like to contribute to this project please create a fork and then open a pull request.

+## Known Issues

+- Memory Leak (Should be easier to debug with the new Visual Studio 2026 profiling tools but sadly we can't build for VS 2026 as of right now.)
+- Asset missing with the current released builds (I have assets that are good to go just need to some how slim them down and fit them into the repo & update the release)

 ## Fair Use Disclaimer

-This repository and or build distributations contains a modified version of _The Simpsons: Hit & Run_, using its original source code and assets strictly for non-commercial, educational, and archival purposes under fair use.
-There is no intent to cause harm to the original work or its market.
+This repository and build distributations contains a modified version of _The Simpsons: Hit & Run_, using its original source code and assets strictly for non-commercial, educational, and archival purposes under fair use.
+There is no intent to cause harm to the original work or its market or make money of it.

-- **End-User Restrictions: (YOU)** You are not permitted to sell or commercially distribute this project in any form.
+- **Restrictions [If you are using this source or the builds]:** You are not allowed to sell or commercially distribute this in any form.
 Anyone attempting to do so will be blocked if found and reported to wherever it is distributed.
 - **Purpose:** Enhancement, preservation, and research.
 - **Use of Copyrighted Material:** Assets and source code are used strictly for modifications and improvements.
 - **No Commercial Intent:** This project is not sold, monetized, or distributed for profit.
 Donations are not accepted.

-## Issues

-If you encounter issues, please [create an issue](https://github.com/3UR/Simpsons-Hit-Run/issues/new).

 ## Installation

+> [!WARNING]
+> There is a chance you will encounter memory leaks and (if you want to build the source) build issues with Visual Studio 2026 these will eventually be actively worked on but I currently don't have the time to work on this project.

 ### Quick Installation (Pre-built)